robertbauernfeind/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

   For this reason, automatic shutdown is not available within this implementation.

-- Simultaneous BLE and USB connectivity
+- Combined BLE and USB connectivity.
   There are some pros and cons:

   - For this to work, you have to configure **USB Mode** to